 He talks about his enthusiasm for his work and enjoys meeting with other people when he is on tour.

-He and Joe then discuss the point of competition in sport and how it is essential for the development of children.
+He and Joe then discuss the point of competition in sports and how it is essential for the development of children.
 Dr. Peterson draws on his background as a clinical psychologist to discuss the distinction between cooperation and competition and why it is crucial to separate the two.

 The end of the podcast talks about activism, how Joe and Jordan Peterson are very skeptical of left-leaning activists, and how they present themselves as more morally virtuous than others.